splunk/security_content/docs/baselines.spec.md

 ## search

-The search (in SPL) executed within core Splunk for creating a baseline
+The search (in SPL) executed within core Splunk for investgation.

 `search`